0815Neo/html-to-css-selectors/README.md

-# html-to-css-selectors
+# html-to-less-selectors
-Tool to convert you html structure to css selectors with ids and class names.
+Tool to convert you html structure to less selectors with ids and class names.

 ## Demo
 You can find a demonstration on jsfiddle.net (http://jsfiddle.net/j0r7b6qg/4/).
-If you use an element with an id and a class you get invalid css code, so you have to choose which selector you wanna use.
+If you use an element with an id and a class you get invalid less code, so you have to choose which selector you wanna use.

 ## Todo